jlbmagic/js-in-fm/src/pages/docs/under-the-hood.md

 ### devDependencies

 Dev Dependencies only are used during the development process.
 Parcel is one of those.
-These libraries are _not_ packaged up when you run `npm build:upload`. and deploy the code to FileMaker.
+These libraries are _not_ packaged up when you run `npm deploy-to-fm (known previously as 'build:upload')`. and deploy the code to FileMaker.

 We'll add more to this list as we go along.